Share:

 Negotiating with your Landlord or Tenant

 The COVID-19 crisis has put an unprecedented strain on the relationship between Landlords and Tenants.
 We are now experiencing a situation where many businesses are required by law to close or scale back operations.
 In some circumstances, government directions or travel restrictions have meant that customers or clients can no longer use the business’ services.
-Many struggling tenants – through no fault of their own – are in a position where they simply cannot continue to meet their financial obligations under their leases, or where doing so would result in the business being unable to survive in the short to medium term.
+Many struggling tenants – through no fault of their own – are in a position where they simply cannot continue to meet their financial obligations under their commercial lease, or where doing so would result in the business being unable to survive in the short to medium term.

 The National Code